windcloudit/mini-aspire/README.md

 ###4.
 Create .env file

-From the source code copy file `.env.local` to `.env` and run this command
+From the source code copy file `.env.example` to `.env` and run this command

 Go to in container by this command